75th Anniversary Programming

 Sedimental: What Moves Us?

-Amy Montague, Special Curator at Museum of American Bird Art
+Amy Montague, Director of Museum of American Bird Art

-Robyn Bailey, Project Leader at Cornell Lab of Ornithology
+Robyn Bailey, NestWatch Project Leader at Cornell Lab of Ornithology

 Hidden Heroes: The Role of Citizen Scientists in Studies of Avian Reproduction